 Mental health issues are becoming an epidemic among our population, spanning across all ages but mainly centred in young people and the elderly.
-As a consequence, there’s been a lot of research into how to best treat these mental issues so people can go back to having normal, healthy, and happy lives.
+As a consequence, there’s been a lot of research on how to best treat these mental issues so people can go back to having normal, healthy, and happy lives.

 One avenue that’s being explored is the connection between physical well-being and mental well-being.
 It’s easy to conceptualise our conscious state as this intangible energy that can’t be quantified, but how we think and what we feel is very much the byproduct of measurable chemical reactions within the brain.
 It stands to reason then that how well we treat our physical bodies will translate into health outcomes on our mental state.